Your browser does not support the video tag.

 });

-This is actually similar to the Project function in the web version of Claude.
-It allows you to pre-set some system prompts and provide some information.
-These all belong to providing the AI with background knowledge to facilitate its work.
+This is similar to the Project feature in the Claude web interface, where you can preset some system prompts and provide materials.
+This is all about giving the AI background knowledge to help it work better.

-Therefore, in order to make the AI act like an old employee, I wrote all the OneKey terminology (Glossary) and Key naming conventions (Snake Case) into a GEMINI.md file.
-If you are using Claude Code, you can also write a CLAUDE.md file.
+So, to make the AI work like a seasoned employee, I put all the OneKey glossaries and key naming conventions (Snake Case) into a GEMINI.md file.
+If you're using Claude Code, you can also create a CLAUDE.md.

 You are a professional web3 project i18n translation expert specializing in translating word/sentence into multiple languages for software localization.